Is my Minecraft Server Host bad?

 This issue is not only confusing for the user but also adds strain on plugin developers.

 Both Paper and Spigot are updated frequently, especially when new Minecraft versions release.
 The first versions of Paper and Spigot released for each version of Minecraft are often reasonably broken.
 Many server hosts upload a version of Paper and Spigot for each version once they become available, but don't keep them updated past that point.
 Being outdated means servers are missing out on crucial bug fixes, performance improvements, and more.
-Server hosts should instead aim to always provide the latest builds of Paper and Spigot, preferably through an automated system.
+Instead, server hosts should always provide the latest builds of Paper and Spigot, preferably through an automated system.

 This article is part of a series on how to run a Minecraft server.
 Click here to check out more!